 Create a tranquil space to start your day with a minimalist coffee bar.
 We love how bright white dominates this space with a few pops of color.
 Get this look with a colorful Keurig coffee maker ($139) and a set of white ceramic canisters ($25) to store your favorite coffee beans.
 Speaking of beans, have you tried our Taste of Home Roast yet?

 Seasonal Coffee Bar

 Dress up your coffee bar every season with a rotating selection of holiday or seasonal decor.
 Start with the basics like your favorite espresso machine and a three-tiered dessert stand ($40) to house K-Cups, flavored syrups and other coffee accessories.
 This wired wall grid ($17) is perfect for hanging art and coffee mugs on hooks, too.
-While you’re at it, fill up a mug with some yummy Eggnog Coffee.
+While you’re at it, try new types of coffee with a coffee subscription box.

 Double Duty Coffee Bar